Introduction {#intro} The web should empower an equitable, informed, and interconnected society. It has been, and should continue to be, designed to enable communication and knowledge-sharing for everyone. In order for the web to continue to be beneficial to society, we need to consider the ethical

 The web is for all people

-The web is secure, and respects peoples' privacy
+The web is secure, and respects people's privacy

 The web enables freedom of expression

 We will create web technologies and platforms that encourage free expression, where that does not contravene other human rights.
 Our work should not enable state censorship, surveillance or other practices that seek to limit this freedom.
-This principle must be balanced with respect for other human rights, and does not imply that individual services on the web must therefore support all speech.
+This principle must be balanced with respect for other human rights and does not imply that individual services on the web must therefore support all speech.
 (For example: hate speech, harassment or abuse may reasonably be denied a platform).

 Society relies on the integrity of public information.
-We have a responsibility to build web technologies to counter misinformation, and to maintain the integrity of information for public good.
+We have a responsibility to build web technologies to counter misinformation and to maintain the integrity of information for public good.
 The public needs verifiable source and context information to recognize trustworthy web publishers and content.
 The concept of origin and its relationship with information sources are core to the web's security model.

 The web enhances individuals' control and power

 We recognize that web technologies can be used to manipulate and deceive people, complicate isolation, and encourage addictive behaviors.
 We seek to mitigate against these potential abuses and patterns when creating new technologies and platforms, and avoid introducing technologies that increase the chance of people being harmed in this way.
 We aim to reduce centralization in web architecture, minimizing single points of failure and single points of control.
-We will also build web technologies for individual developers as well for developers at large companies and organizations.
+We will also build web technologies for individual developers as well as for developers at large companies and organizations.
 The web should enable do-it-yourself developers.

 The web is an environmentally sustainable platform

 Web technologies may have overall positive environmental impacts as well as negative impacts, and these can change over time and vary geographically as both web and environmental technologies develop.
-We will endeavor not to do further harm to the environment when we introduce new technologies to the web, and keep in mind that people most affected by the environmental consequences of new technologies may not be those who benefit from the features introduced.
+We will endeavor not to do further harm to the environment when we introduce new technologies to the web and keep in mind that people most affected by the environmental consequences of new technologies may not be those who benefit from the features introduced.
 This includes, but is not limited to, lowering carbon emissions by minimizing data storage and processing requirements, as well as reducing electronic waste by maximizing the lifespan of physical devices through backwards compatibility.

 The web is transparent

 The web was built on a "view source" principle, currently realized through robust developer tools built into many browsers.
 We will always make sure it is possible to determine how a web application was built and how the code works.
-Furthermore, we will always make sure it is possible to audit and inspect web applications and underlying software for security, privacy or other considerations.
+Furthermore, we will always make sure it is possible to audit and inspect web applications and underlying software for security, privacy, or other considerations.

 The web is multi-browser, multi-OS and multi-device